Fibrocystic breasts are composed of tissue that feels lumpy or rope-like in texture. Doctors call this nodular or glandular breast tissue.

 It's not at all uncommon to have fibrocystic breasts.
 More than half of women experience fibrocystic breast changes at some point in their lives.
-In fact, medical professionals have stopped using the term "fibrocystic breast disease" and now simply refer to "fibrocystic breasts" or "fibrocystic breast changes" because having fibrocystic breasts isn't really a disease at all.
+In fact, medical professionals have stopped using the term "fibrocystic breast disease" and now simply refer to "fibrocystic breasts" or "fibrocystic breast changes" because having fibrocystic breasts isn't really a disease.

-Although the breast changes categorized as "fibrocystic breasts" are normal, they can cause breast pain, tenderness and lumpiness — especially in the upper, outer area of your breasts.
+Although breast changes categorized as fibrocystic breasts are normal, they can cause breast pain, tenderness and lumpiness — especially in the upper, outer area of your breasts.
 Breast symptoms tend to be most bothersome just before menstruation.
-Simple self-care measures can usually alleviate discomfort associated with fibrocystic breasts.
+Simple self-care measures can usually relieve discomfort associated with fibrocystic breasts.

 Fibrocystic breast changes